 The-Penis.com provides valuable information on improving your sex life.
 It answers questions relating to the penis (and penis anatomy), masturbation, safe sex, and sex positions.
 It also gives you tips on having sex for the first time.
 There are videos showing various sex positions, and images of erotic sex toys.
 However, there are many advertisements on the webpage, and you should not believe all of them wholeheartedly!

 Youth Resource is a website that offers support and resources for LGBTQ Youth.

 The Federal Government’s source for Women’s Health Information.
 Lesbians face unique challenges within the health care system that can cause poorer mental and physical health.
 Many doctors, nurses, and other health care providers have not had sufficient training to understand the specific health experiences of lesbians, or that women who are lesbians, like heterosexual women, can be healthy normal females.

 Gay Men's Health Crisis (GMHC) is a not-for-profit, volunteer-supported and community-based organization committed to national leadership in the fight against AIDS.
 In fulfilling this mission, we will remain true to our heritage by fighting homophobia and affirming the individual dignity of all gay men and lesbians.

-IFGE advocates for freedom of gender expression.
-They promote the understanding and acceptance of All People: Transgender, Transsexual, Crossdresser, Agender, Gender Queer, Intersex, Two Spirit, Drag King, Drag Queen, Queer, Straight, Butch, Femme, Homosexual, Bisexual, Heterosexual, and of course - You!
+The International Foundation for Gender Education (IFGE) advocates for freedom of gender expression.
+They promote the understanding and acceptance of All people: Transgender, Transsexual, Crossdresser, Agender, Gender Queer, Intersex, Two Spirit, Drag King, Drag Queen, Queer, Straight, Butch, Femme, Homosexual, Bisexual, Heterosexual, and of course — you!

 Ambientejoven is a spanish-language site for Latino/a gay, lesbian, bisexual, transgender and questioning youth, featuring sexual and reproductive health and other Latino GLBTQ issues.